healthreimb_level2_title

 With an HRA, unused fund amounts may be carried over from year to year.
 This differs from a Flexible Spending Account which maintains the “use-it-or-lose-it” rule.

-The employer has full discretion over how the carryover is managed.
-They may choose to allow the employee to keep all unused funds for use in later years, keep only a portion of unused funds, or forfeit all remaining unused funds after the Plan year is complete.
+Employers have full discretion over how the carryover is managed.
+They may choose to allow the employee to keep all or only a portion of unused funds for use in later years, or may require forfeiture of all fund balances after the close of the plan year.

 Reimbursement

 All requests for reimbursement under an HRA must be substantiated.
-The most common means of substantiation is the Explanation of Benefits (EOB) statement provided by the employees’ health insurance provider after a medical expense has been incurred.
+The most common means of substantiation is the EOB statement provided by the employee's health insurance provider after a medical expense has been incurred.

-Since the HRA typically pays for out-of-pocket expenses up to the amount of the health insurance deductible, employees must reference the EOB to see what has been covered by insurance and what has not for a specific medical expense occurrence.
+Since the HRA typically pays for out-of-pocket expenses up to the amount of the health insurance deductible, employees must reference the EOB statement to ascertain what has and has not been covered by insurance for a specific medical expense occurrence.
 They then request reimbursement for the portion of the expense that was not paid by their insurance plan.

-For other out-of-pocket expenses, a copy of a receipt or bill identifying the date of service, amount of service, and the name of the service provider is normally required to substantiate reimbursement.
+For other out-of-pocket expenses, a copy of a receipt or bill identifying the date of service, amount of service, and the name of the service provider is normally required to substantiate requests for reimbursement.

 Standard non-discrimination rules apply to an HRA.
 Plans must avoid discriminating toward any employee(s) regarding the parameters of the plan and how funds are allocated, and must ensure that all employees have similar access to a funded account.